Skip Foreman, our new Triad sports editor, has been covering NC for more than four decades

-Skip Foreman, a longtime Associated Press reporter in North Carolina, has been named Triad Sports Editor for Lee Enterprises and will direct sports coverage for the News & Record and greensboro.com, as well as the Winston-Salem Journal and journalnow.com.
+Skip Foreman, a longtime Associated Press reporter in North Carolina, has been named Triad Sports Editor for Lee Enterprises and will direct sports coverage for the Winston-Salem Journal and journalnow.com as well as the Greensboro News & Record and greensboro.com.

 Foreman retired from the AP in July after 43 years of covering sports and news on the East Coast.